nanditasingh12/Ollama-Insight-PDF-Reader/README.md

 - Ensure Ollama is running in the background
 - Check that required models are downloaded
 - Verify Python environment is activated
-- For Windows users, ensure WSL2 is properly configured if using Ollama

 ### Common Errors